Yutong-gannis/ETSAuto/README.md

 + [References](#references)

 ## Introduction
 ETSAuto 2 is an autonomous driving system for Euro Truck Simulator 2, which includes Lane Centering Control (LCC), Lane Change Assistance (ALC), and Forward Collision Warning (FCW) features.
-ETSAuto 2 is written in pure Python and runs on Windows systems.
-It uses the ONNX Runtime for inference (supports the TensorRT inference framework) and currently offers acceleration on Nvidia GPUs, with future support for AMD GPUs.
+ETSAuto 2 is built in pure Python and runs on Windows system.
+It uses the ONNXRuntime for inference (also supports the TensorRT inference framework) and currently offers acceleration on Nvidia GPUs, with future support for AMD GPUs.
 In terms of perception, it achieves a response rate of less than 0.05ms and uses pure pursuit for vehicle control.

 ## Features
 | Scenario   | Support | Description |